hydra-genetics/snv_indels/docs/softwares.md

 ## [clairs_to_concat](https://samtools.github.io/bcftools/bcftools.html)
 ClairS-TO creates separate VCF output for indel and SNV calls while those types of variants are treated together in the hydra-genetics module.
-There are therefore concatenated together and sorted with bcftools.
+They are therefore concatenated together and sorted with bcftools.

 ### :snake: Rule